northern/abrash-black-book/src/chapter-a.md

 The ideal 16-color arrangement on a VGA is as follows: Load palette RAM register 0 with the value 0, palette RAM register 1 with the value 1, and so on up to palette RAM register 15, which should be set to 15.
-(I described how to load the palette RAM in Chapter 33, and in a little while we’ll see working code that loads the pal- ette.)
+(I described how to load the palette RAM in Chapter 33, and in a little while we’ll see working code that loads the palette.)
 The object here is to cause the palette RAM to pass pixel values through unchanged, so we can ignore it; the DAC will do all the color work.

 Now load DAC locations 0 through 15 with any 16 colors you’d care to display.
 A